sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

    An invertible function is one that has a unique inverse function, meaning that for every output value of the function, there is exactly one input value that produced it.
 This property ensures that each y in the function's range corresponds to exactly one x in the domain.
-So, yes, this function indeed is invertible.\
+So, yes, this function indeed is invertible.
 This equation can be solved by putting the value of the function as 17 in the equation and then solving it.
-The value of Alpha comes out to be 5.
+The value of \(varalpha\) comes out to be 5.
 Linear functions with non-zero slopes are one-to-one (bijective) and thus have a unique inverse.
 For any given output y, there is exactly one input x such that f(x)=y.
 For such functions, it is always possible to find such a value.